TomaszKandula/SongLyrics/README.md

 # Song Lyrics

-Song Lyrics (Demo project) allow to traverse through different artists to find songs from albums for lyrics.
+Song Lyrics (demo project) allow to traverse through different artists to find songs from albums for lyrics.

 Working demo (presenting work in progress) has been deployed on Azure Cloud: [Song Lyrics](https://songlyrics.azurewebsites.net) (please note that the demo is placed on free tier - F1 shared infrastructure - and thus may be very slow).